Gmfu32/Predicting-Laptop-Prices/README.md

 The model predicts laptop prices based on key features: Processor_Speed, RAM_Size, and Storage_Capacity.
 A Streamlit web app was developed to provide real-time price predictions, and joblib was used to serialize the trained model for deployment.

-Tools: Python, Jupyter, Pandas, Matplotlib, Scikit-learn, Streamlit, Joblib, Numby
+Tools: Python, Jupyter, Pandas, Matplotlib, Scikit-learn, Streamlit, Joblib, Numpy